What is bracketing?

 The digital sensors in today’s cameras have a limited ‘dynamic range’.
 This means that they are only capable of capturing fine detail within a certain range of brightness levels.

-The exposure that’s set at the time of shooting forms the mid-point of this range and the camera can record detail either side of this, in areas that are slightly brighter or darker than this ‘middle’ setting.
+The exposure that’s set at the time of shooting forms the mid-point of this range and the camera can record detail on either side of this, in areas that are slightly brighter or darker than this ‘middle’ setting.

 Dynamic range can be measured in stops.
 For instance, if a camera offers eleven stops of dynamic range, it means it can record detail in areas of a picture that are up to five stops brighter and up to five stops darker than the set exposure.

 Suppose you are shooting a dark subject against a very clear bright sky, the difference in brightness between the deepest shadows on your subject to the brightest highlights in the sky may be greater than the dynamic range of the digital sensor.
 So the result will be that you are losing details.
 The figure below illustrates the idea.

-To overcome this limitation, you can try taking three shots at different exposures, one at normal exposure, another shot at short exposure that under-exposes the shadows (but ensures that the highlights aren’t burnt out), and a third shot at a long exposure that reveals the detail in the shadows (but over-exposes the highlights).
+To overcome this limitation, you can try taking three shots at different exposures, one at normal exposure, another shot at short exposure that under-exposes the shadows (but ensures that the highlights aren’t burnt out), and the third shot at a long exposure that reveals the detail in the shadows (but over-exposes the highlights).

 You may check my post The Best HDR Software – Photomatix Pro 5

 Types of Bracketing

-You can apply the concept of bracketing beyond the common type of bracketing (which is the exposure bracketing), simply by taking three Sequential photos and changing one of the camera settings like flash or white balance.
+You can apply the concept of bracketing beyond the common type of bracketing (which is exposure bracketing), simply by taking three Sequential photos and changing one of the camera settings like flash or white balance.

 Focus stacking is a similar technique such as bracketing; it uses the same idea of shooting a number of photos at different camera settings (focusing at different points of the scene).

 When You Should Use HDR